 Stick to your treatment plan.

-Yes, this tip really is common sense but it’s truly amazing how many people seek treatment and then don’t stick to the plan.
+Yes, this tip really is common sense but it’s truly amazing how many people seek mental health treatment and then don’t stick to the plan.
 They wonder why they’re not getting better, blame their therapist for failing to help them, or decide that treatment is useless.
 That’s not to say that there aren’t incompetent treatment providers or that the plan is always going to be effective, but if you don’t truly give it a chance, it’s not going to help you.

 Sticking to the treatment plan includes: